lnnrtwttkhn/fair-teaching-proposal/_application-form.md

 ### Partner University

-> Explain your selection of partner university/universities.
-If the selected university is not a strategic or profile partner, separately explain the importance of the partnership.
+> *"Explain your selection of partner university/universities.
+If the selected university is not a strategic or profile partner, separately explain the importance of the partnership."*

 #### Short version